Terms and Conditions of Business

 5.1.3 Provide theory test training materials (unique revision-access details) and pay for the first HGV theory test;

-5.1.4 Arrange driver training for Category C and Category C+E, plus practical assessment as applicable.
+5.1.4 Arrange driver training for Category C and Category C+E, plus 1 practical assessment per licence as applicable.

 7.1 The Company will ensure that only equipment of proven roadworthy quality is provided for the duration of training and the practical assessment.
 The Company will also ensure that only suitably qualified personnel provide the training.
 In the event of the training vehicle breaking down, or bad weather having serious adverse effect on the training, the Company will arrange for the Customer to have further training to make up for any lost time.
-Any Customer who feels that the Company have not provided satisfactory training (initially or as compensation) must inform the Company Customer Service team of any issues with the training in the first instance so that an amicable resolution can be attempted as soon as possible.
-In the event that the Company fails to provide the aforementioned, or have not taken steps in attempt to resolve the situation, the Customer may be entitled to a full refund dependent on the circumstances
+Any Customer who feels that The Company have not provided satisfactory training (initially or as compensation) must inform the Company Customer Service team of any issues with the training in the first instance so that we can attempt a resolution as soon as possible.
+In the event that the Company fails to provide the aforementioned, or have not taken steps in attempt to resolve the situation, a Customer may be entitled to a full refund.

-7.2 The Company cannot be held responsible for any incident or occurrence outside its control that affects the provision of any given course date, course forecast, course content or course timing. including cancellation, amendment or re-scheduling for whichever given reason in accordance with clause 11 below.
+7.2 The Company cannot be held responsible for any incident or occurrence outside its control that affects the provision of any given course date, course forecast, course content or course timing in accordance with clause 11 of this document – including cancellation, amendment or re-scheduling for whichever given reason.
 In such circumstance, the Company will make every reasonable effort to provide alternative arrangements.

 7.3 The Company cannot be held responsible for any practical assessment being cancelled by the DVSA.
 Should this occur, the Customer may not retain the charge for one day’s vehicle hire, and must direct any claim for reimbursement of test fees to the DVSA.

-7.4 In the event of the closure of a Company training centre wherein the customer has already commenced their training, any remaining training will be offered at the nearest Company centre to their home.
-In addition, the Company will endeavour to arrange practical training at the most convenient location for the Customer.
+7.4 In the event of the closure of a Company training centre wherein the customer has already commenced their training and the training invoice has been paid in full, the remaining training is forfeited as funds allocated for the customers training has been fully utilized.
+In addition, the Company will endeavor to arrange practical training at the most convenient location for Customers.
 This is based on availability, and the Company cannot be held as liable should training not take place in a Customer’s town or city of residence.

 7.6 Any pre or post training complaints or issues about the HGV training course should be directed to the Company Customer Service team formally in writing.
 All correspondence relating to pre and post training complaints, issues and/or cancellation must be sent by post.
 The Company advises that, for the avoidance of doubt, proof of postage is obtained by way of Royal Mail Recorded Delivery.
 The Company will endeavour to issue a formal response within fourteen working days.

-7.7 Any Customer wishing to cancel their training course should inform the Customer Service team in writing.
+7.7 Any Customer wishing to cancel their training course should inform the Customer Service team in writing or via email.
 All correspondence must be sent recorded delivery to arrive within fourteen days of the course being paid for.
 No refund will be made after fourteen days unless the Customer fails their medical assessment, and subsequently provides DVLA proof that they may not hold a valid HGV or PCV driving licence.

 7.9 Subject to the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, all monies paid towards the course fees as either deposit, part payment, balance payment or any form of installment payment outside of the aforementioned cooling off period, are non-refundable or transferable.

-7.10 All .double licence. or .combination. courses (consisting of both Category C & Category C+E practical assessments) can be considered as one course; therefore any cancellations to all or part of the course are subject to the conditions set out in clause 12.
+7.10 All ‘double licenses’ or ‘combination’ courses (consisting of both Category C & Category C+E practical assessments) can be considered as one course; therefore any cancellations to all or part of the course are subject to the conditions set out in clause 12.

 7.11 Should a Customer decide to reschedule or cancel training or test dates already booked, an administration fee may be applied.
-Customers must express their desire to cancel or rearrange their booking no later than three weeks before the first day of their training.
+Customers must express their desire to cancel or rearrange their booking no later than four (4) weeks before the first day of their training.
 In some cases, the cost of this training and/or assessment may be forfeited in full.
-All requests to change dates must be confirmed in writing.
+All requests to change dates must be confirmed in writing or email.

-7.12 The Pass Protection policy offers the trainee a total of one retest without extra charge.
-The Company will provide extra tuition on the day of the retest, where necessary.
+7.13 The Pass Protection policy offers the trainee a total of one practical retest without extra charge.
+The Company will provide extra tuition, up to 1.5 hours (depending on the training centre) on the day of the retest, where necessary.
 Any retest required in addition to those provided by the Pass Protection policy will be charged at our normal current daily rate plus the DVSA test fee.

-7.13 The Pass Protection policy is only valid if the Customer fails their test or is deemed to be below the minimum standard required to take a test by the Company or the relevant accredited partner instructor.
-Non utilized pass protection is non-refundable.
+7.14 The Pass Protection policy is only valid if the Customer fails their practical test or is deemed to be below the minimum standard required to take a test by the Company or the relevant accredited partner instructor.
+Non utilized pass protection is non-refundable

 8.1 The Company does not exclude its liability: